Greater Cleveland: Highways

+The Greater Cleveland highway network was intended to be more extensive than what was built.

 Public transit

 The Greater Cleveland Regional Transit Authority operates a bus system and heavy and light rail in Cuyahoga County.
 Other transit agencies serve the surrounding counties and provide connections with RTA, including Laketran in Lake County, and Lorain County Transit in Lorain County.
-Cleveland's RTA Red Line which started in 1955, is the eighth oldest heavy rail rapid transit in the Country In 2007, RTA was named the best public transit system in North America by the American Public Transportation Association, for "demonstrating achievement in efficiency and effectiveness."
+Cleveland's RTA Red Line which started in 1955, is the eighth oldest heavy rail rapid transit in the Country.
+In 2007, RTA was named the best public transit system in North America by the American Public Transportation Association, for "demonstrating achievement in efficiency and effectiveness."

 Culture

 Theater

 Playhouse Square Center is the epicenter of the Cleveland Theater District and the second largest theater district in the United States.